jlevy/procdog/README.md

 The daemon listens and accepts commands on a local [Unix domain socket](http://en.wikipedia.org/wiki/Unix_domain_socket), making it possible to check the process is running or terminate it, and to do simple health checks.
-You can see these sockets at `/var/tmp/procdog.*.sock`.
+You can see these sockets at `/var/tmp/procdog.*.sock` (where the * is the id of the process).
 For simplicity, there is a single Procdog daemon for each monitored process, so each process is handled compeltely separately.

 We use Unix domain sockets so that we don't have the headaches of pid files or choosing and binding to TCP ports.
 They're also available on most platforms.

+Daemon logs are sent to `/var/tmp/procdog.*.log`.
+Usually you'll want to redirect your process stdout and stderr using the `--stdout` and `--stderr` options.

 Procdog is quite new so probably not stable.
-Bug reports and contributions are welcome.
+Bug reports and contributions are welcome!

 ## Tests